Diversity, Inclusion & Respect

 The Facilities Management Diversity, Inclusion and Respect Committee has started a department-wide initiative to have Employee Engagement Representatives throughout all areas of Facilities Management.
 This program supports the committee’s goals to create an engaging environment that celebrates employees, improve supervisor-employee relationships and provide employee support.
 The representatives are employee volunteers and committee members who keep employees in their assigned areas aware of ongoing programs and opportunities.
 Representatives also listen to feedback from employees about ways to improve employee engagement and inclusion.

-- National Disability Employment Awareness Month: This observance was launched in 1945 when Congress declared the first week in October as “National Employ the Physically Handicapped Week.”
+- October is National Disability Employment Awareness Month.
+This observance was launched in 1945 when Congress declared the first week in October as “National Employ the Physically Handicapped Week.”
 In 1998, the week was extended to a month and renamed.
 The annual event draws attention to employment barriers that still need to be addressed.

-- LGBT History Month: a U.S. observance started in 1994 to recognize lesbian, gay, bisexual and transgender history and the history of the gay-rights movement.
+- October is LGBT History Month, a U.S. observance started in 1994 to recognize lesbian, gay, bisexual and transgender history and the history of the gay-rights movement.

 - Breast Cancer Awareness Month